DBOS-project/dbos-project.github.io/index.md

 while implementing low-latency transactions and high availability only once.
 We are currently working on building a complete end-to-end prototype of DBOS.

-The DBOS project includes members from MIT, Stanford, CMU, UW-Madison, Google, VMware, and BCG.
+The DBOS project includes members from MIT, Stanford, CMU, UW-Madison, Google, VMware, BCG, and Sigma Computing.

 ## Publications
 - [Machine Learning with DBOS](http://arxiv.org/abs/2208.05101) (AIDB@VLDB 2022)